 JORDAN HARRISON

 As a screenwriter, Jordan's credits include three seasons as a writer-producer of the Netflix original series "Orange is the New Black."
 Other TV/film: Netflix's "G.L.O.W.", AMC's "Dispatches From Elsewhere," pilots for TNT, MRC, and Paramount TV, and a feature script for Pixar.
 A film adaptation of Marjorie Prime, directed by Michael Almereyda, premiered in the Sundance Film Festival, where it won the Alfred P. Sloan Feature Prize.
 Jordan's debut novel, Miss Archer, is forthcoming from William Morrow, an imprint of HarperCollins.
+He is writing the feature adaptation for Sony 3000 Pictures.

 Photo by Zack DeZon.